iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Uniform Convergence, Continuity and More.md

 ---
 ### **Uniform Convergence of Derivative, Differentiability**

+The following theorems are frequently need for power series.
+To be able to differential a power series, the uniform convergence of its derivative must be assured.

 > Let $f_n$ be have continuous first derivative.
 If $f_n\rightarrow f$ uniformly and $f'_n\rightarrow g$ uniformly, then the limit $f$ is differentiable and $f' = g$.

 **Proof**